dcts/12startups12months/README.md

 ## AI / LLM Apps
 - **AI code tutor**: Interface for chatGPT that acts as a coding teacher (probably already implemented a hundred times by now).
 - **SpeakToCode**: Create code by talking to your computer, no typing needed. __PROBLEM__: sometimes you have an idea to program something, but no laptop available.
-Or you lie in bed and think about a specific code implementation, but are too lazy to get up and grab your computer.
+Or you lie in bed and think about a specific code implementation, but are too lazy to get up and grab your computer. __Solution__: Speak to code!
+A simple webapp that lets you create a full codebase from scratch simply by talking to it.
+You start with an empty git repo, and each prompt will be transformed into a pull request, which you can accept, decline or modify.
 - **AI Journal**: a personal diary automatically created for you.
 What did you do this day, adds automatically some images etc. Story about your day.
 - Calories counter where you input the things you ate, ChatGPT puts it in a spreadsheet for you.
-__Solution__: Speak to code!
-A simple webapp that lets you create a full codebase from scratch simply by talking to it.
-You start with an empty git repo, and each prompt will be transformed into a pull request, which you can accept, decline or modify.
+- **AI Fitness Coach**: Helps you count your calories.
+Discusses your daily/weekly progress.
+Randomly sends message in case you are not up with your goal.
+Helps you make good decisions and encourages you to stay focused.
+When you are tempted, you can talk to your coach and he/she will try to motivate you.

 ## Ideas
 - **Discord but without login: BurnerChat / BurnerSpaces**: Need discord or slack to communicate during an event but don't want to create a new workspace?
 BurnerSpaces can help.
 No login, no registration, just a simple url.
 The server is similar to slack or discord, but has the huge advantage that it can be run completely without login.
 Credentials are stored in the cookies / locally.